YanniWu88/EchoPay-2/README.md

 Smart Contracts Follow Rules
 * Smart contracts on Polkadot are like vending machines: they only do what they're programmed to do after you initiate an action.
 * They can’t “reach into” your wallet – you must start the process.

-* What the Smart Contract Does Do
+What the Smart Contract Does Do
 * Records the Transaction
 * After you approve the DOT transfer via SubWallet, the smart contract logs:

-text
 ```
-* "User [Your Address] sent 5 DOT to [Recipient] at [Time]."
+ "User [Your Address] sent 5 DOT to [Recipient] at [Time]."
 ```
-* This creates a permanent, tamper-proof record on the blockchain.
+This creates a permanent, tamper-proof record on the blockchain.

 Checks for Errors
 It can verify if the transfer followed rules (e.g., "Was the recipient address valid?").

 Example Flow:
-1.You say: “Send 5 DOT to Alice.”
+* 1. You say: “Send 5 DOT to Alice.”
-2.Voice app converts this to text and prepares a transaction.
+* 2. Voice app converts this to text and prepares a transaction.
-3.SubWallet pops up: “Approve sending 5 DOT?” ✅
+* 3. SubWallet pops up: “Approve sending 5 DOT?” ✅
-4.You click Approve – DOT moves from your wallet to Alice’s.
+* 4. You click Approve – DOT moves from your wallet to Alice’s.
-5.Smart contract adds: ✅ “Payment confirmed!” to the blockchain.
+* 5. Smart contract adds: ✅ “Payment confirmed!” to the blockchain.
-This keeps you in control while using the smart contract as a secure receipt tracker 🔐.
+* This keeps you in control while using the smart contract as a secure receipt tracker 🔐.

 ## Summary of Workflow:
 ![Summary of Workflow:](docs/Screenshot%202025-04-19%20175150.png)